 STUDIES ON PHOSPHATASE ACTIVITY AND CLUSTERBEAN PRODUCTION AS INFLUENCED BY THE P MOBILIZING ORGANISM EMERICELLA RUGULOSA

-Citation :- STUDIES ON PHOSPHATASE ACTIVITY AND CLUSTERBEAN PRODUCTION AS INFLUENCED BY THE P MOBILIZING ORGANISM EMERICELLA RUGULOSA.Legume Research-An International Journal.2010.(33):114 - 118
+Citation :- STUDIES ON PHOSPHATASE ACTIVITY AND CLUSTERBEAN PRODUCTION AS INFLUENCED BY THE P MOBILIZING ORGANISM EMERICELLA RUGULOSA.Legume Research.2010.(33):114 - 118

 Phosphorus is one of the major plant growth limiting nutrients although it is abundant in soils